How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 2. Bend Testing

-Bend testing is usually done in the butt welded joints where the ductility and cracking resistance of the laser welding joint are assessed.
+The bend testing is usually done in the butt welded joints where the ductility and cracking resistance of the laser welding joint are assessed.
 The process is simple and qualitative.
 Therefore, you could either conduct it under guidance or on your own.
 Common bend tests include the guided bend test and the side bend test.

 3. Microhardness Testing